spirobel/discord-rolesync/README.md

 ### create discordbot and copy the token

-go to https://discord.com/developers/applications create a bot and copy the access token into the discord_bot_token setting of this plugin.
+go to https://discord.com/developers/applications create a bot and copy the access token into the discord_rolyesync_token setting of this plugin.

 ## Usage